ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 To use KaaS, you need a Runtime Verification assigned token that provides access to run compute jobs under the RV Org.
 Additionally, if you want to receive status updates on the pass/fail of compute executions, you must provide a Fine-Grained token with the necessary statuses permissions to RV.

 A workflow in CircleCI is configured within [.circleci/config.yml](../../../../.circleci/config.yml) and calls on the Github API to execute in the KaaS compute ecosystem.
-CircleCI must be/is configured with the RV provided Secrets to execute compute jobs in KaaS.
+CircleCI is configured with the RV provided Secrets to execute compute jobs in KaaS.

 Running `pnpm run test:kontrol` can run a similar environment locally, allowing for reproducing CI tests.